alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 ### 4. Organise a study session

 Working together is the best way for you to learn.
 Teaching someone else helps to strengthen your knowledge.
-And getting help from your fellow students saves you time and keeps you from becoming a passive learner.
+And getting help from your fellow trainees saves you time and keeps you from becoming a passive learner.

 Organise a study session to work on one piece of coursework.